Glasgow, UK

 Pubs & Bars

 Glasgow's pub music scene is legendary.
 From the Merchant City's cocktail bars to the West End's student-packed venues, there's live music seven nights a week.
-Most pubs pay £90–£300 for a 2-set evening.
+Most pubs pay £90–£300 for a 2-set evening, with cover bands and acoustic duos working the same circuit.
+See live gigs in Glasgow for the current calendar.
 The city has produced more iconic bands per capita than almost anywhere — and the local talent pool reflects that heritage.
-Glasgow audiences are famously warm but demanding — they know good music when they hear it, and they'll let you know either way.
+Glasgow audiences are famously warm but demanding — they know good music when they hear it.

 Weddings & Private Events

-Wedding bands in Glasgow typically charge £550–£1,300 depending on band size and travel.
-Scottish weddings are a unique beast — ceilidh bands are in massive demand alongside traditional function bands.
-Loch Lomond, the Trossachs, and Ayrshire are all prime wedding territory within easy reach.
-Many Glasgow bands offer ceilidh + party band combo packages.
-Expect bagpipers, fiddle players, and acts who can switch from Strip the Willow to Fleetwood Mac in one set.
+Wedding bands in Glasgow typically charge £550–£1,300, with function bands hitting the same range for corporate dinners, product launches and Christmas parties.
+Scottish weddings are a unique beast — ceilidh bands are in massive demand alongside traditional function bands (£1,000–£2,200 for a full ceilidh set).
+Mar Hall, Cameron House on Loch Lomond, Glenapp Castle, Boturich Castle, and Cornhill Castle all run busy summer seasons.
+Many Glasgow bands offer ceilidh + party-band combo packages — bagpipers, fiddle players, and acts who can switch from Strip the Willow to Fleetwood Mac in one set.

 Restaurants & Hotels